Nissan 240SX: Second generation (S14; 1994–1998)

 In 1996, the 1997 model year 240SX received minor updates.
-The different looks of the S-Chassis are referred to as before change "Zenki" and after change "Kouki".
-Changes were mostly aesthetic, including new projector headlights, front bumper, hood, fenders, and revised taillights and center panel.
+The different looks of the S-Chassis are referred to as before change ("Zenki") and after change ("Kouki").
+Changes were mostly aesthetic, such as new projector headlights, front bumper, hood, fenders, and revised taillights and center panel.
 Side skirts became standard on the SE and LE trim level.

 This generation of the 240SX (as well as other sports cars of the time) suffered in sales due to competition from other car manufacturers and consumers at the time choosing more practical vehicles, such as SUVs.
 1998 marked the end of production for the Nissan 240SX, with no further variations released in North America.
 The last 240SX rolled off the assembly line on July 23, 1998.